World Baseball Classic

 Similarly, Nippon Professional Baseball and its players' association, the Japan Professional Baseball Players Association, had a disagreement over participation in the tournament.
 While the owners initially agreed to the invitation, the players' union was concerned about the time of year the tournament was scheduled to take place, as well as their right to be better represented when the next tournament was to be held.
 After four months of negotiations, NPB officially notified MLB they were accepting the invitation on September 16, 2005.
 Japan would eventually win the first two Classics.
 Also at issue before the initial tournament was whether Cuba would be allowed to play games in the United States in spite of sanctions against the country if it advanced to later rounds; that guarantee was obtained only weeks before the tournament began and threatened its cancellation.

 Realizing the problem and wishing to continue to foster the international development of baseball, MLB announced in 2011 that the tournament would be expanded in 2013, with a 16-team preliminary round to be played in the Fall of 2012.
-That round will involve the four teams that failed to win a game in the 2009 Tournament - Canada, Panama, South Africa and Taiwan, plus 12 other teams]: Brazil, Colombia, Czech Republic, France, Germany, Great Britain, Israel, New Zealand, Nicaragua, Phillipines, Spain and Thailand.
-The 16 teams will be divided into four pools, each playing a double elimination tournament, with the four teams with WBC experience each heading a qualification group.
+That round involved the four teams that failed to win a game in the 2009 Tournament - Canada, Panama, South Africa and Taiwan, plus 12 other teams: Brazil, Colombia, Czech Republic, France, Germany, Great Britain, Israel, New Zealand, Nicaragua, Philippines, Spain and Thailand.
+The 16 teams were divided into four pools, each playing a double elimination tournament, with the four teams with WBC experience each heading a qualification group.
 That system allowed two new countries to make their debut in the 2013 tournament, Brazil and Spain (at the detriment of Panama and South Africa.
 The 2013 tournament saw a new winner, with the Dominican Republic defeating Puerto Rico in the finals to complete the tournament with an unblemished record.

 |Year||Finals Site||Teams||Finals||Semifinalists||Most Valuable Player|